 The ER copayment will be waived if the patient is treated for an accidental injury or is admitted to the hospital.
-Emergency services treat medical emergencies and accidental injuries.
-Non-emergency use of the emergency room may not be covered.

 A medical emergency is a condition that occurs suddenly and unexpectedly.
 This condition could result in serious bodily harm or threaten life unless treated immediately.
 This is not a condition caused by an accidental injury.
 Emergency services treat medical emergencies.